 Kansas Office of the State Fire Marshal (OSFM) Fire Prevention Division

 See national section for basic information and federal regulations.

 Comparison: State vs. Federal

 • Rules.
-Kansas has enacted the Kansas Storage Tank Act, which covers both ASTs that contain petroleum and ASTs that contain hazardous substances, including nonresidential heating oil tanks.
-Hazardous waste storage tanks are regulated under the federal Resource Conservation and Recovery Act, which has been adopted by the state.
-See the national sections HAZWASTE STORAGE AND TREATMENT TANKS and ABOVEGROUND STORAGE TANKS for details.
+Kansas has enacted the Kansas Storage Tank Act, which covers both aboveground storage tanks (ASTs) that contain petroleum and ASTs that contain hazardous substances, including nonresidential heating oil tanks.
+Hazardous waste storage tanks are regulated under the federal Resource Conservation and Recovery Act (RCRA), which has been adopted by the state.
+See the national sections HAZARDOUS WASTE TANKS and ABOVEGROUND STORAGE TANKS for details.

 The state has adopted NFPA Code 30 (Flammable and Combustible Liquids Code) and Code 30A (Automobile and Marine Service Station Code).
 The state fire code has additional rules for notification of AST installation and modification.

 The Storage Tank Act establishes two separate ...